 Stronger drugs may be prescribed in more severe cases.
 Danazol (an androgen similar to testosterone) shrinks and “dries up” the endometrial implants.
 It also stops ovulation, preventing the egg from bursting out its follicular sac.
 Without a burst follicle, no progesterone is produced, which prevents the shedding of endometrial tissue.
 Because danazol is known to cause bloating, weight gain, irritability, depression, acne, muscle cramps, and masculinizing effects (such as deepening of the voice, as well as facial and chest hair growth, that in some cases are irreversible), it is recommended that it not be taken for more than nine months.
 Although considered to be one of the most effective treatments, many of the women who have taken danazol experience a recurrence of the disease within three years.

-Gonadotropin releasing hormone agonists (GnRH-a), such as Lupron®, are another type of drug that suppress hormone production to prevent ovulation and menstruation.
+Gonadotropin-releasing hormone agonists (GnRH-a), such as Lupron, are another type of drug that suppresses hormone production to prevent ovulation and menstruation.
 Although these types of drugs appear to have milder side effects than danazol, they have a high rate of recurrence, and typically are not prescribed for more than six months.
 These types of drugs are used temporarily to shrink implants prior to surgery (or pregnancy) and sometimes after surgery, as is danazol.

 Other drugs that are directed at inflammation or cell proliferation are also being investigated for the treatment of endometriosis, but none have proven to be remarkably effective at this point.